mfey/units2/README.md

 ## Rationale

 Few languages have built-in support for numerical quantities in a system of units.
-This library brings Clojure into the world of unit-aware computing (https://xkcd.com/1643/); in fact, it abstracts away as much of the unit bookkeeping as possible in a functional, lispy way.
+This library brings Clojure into the world of [unit-aware computing](https://xkcd.com/1643/); in fact, it abstracts away as much of the unit bookkeeping as possible in a functional, lispy way.

 ## Features